 There are many ways for affiliates to promote your products.
 As a general rule, you should limit the number of avenues your affiliates use to market your company and products.
 Keep in mind that affiliate programs are not the same as referral programs.

-Startups have a lot to benefit from affiliate programs.
+Small businesses have a lot to benefit from affiliate programs.
 Here are few advantages:

 - You only pay for results.

 - It’s one of the most cost-effective marketing programs today.